Itamar-Ratson/chat-app-firebase/README.md

 # Itamar - Notes

 1. changed scrollbars in chatList and chat center (guide had a customized browser to handle that)
-2. added distinction if the message in the chat are yours or your friend in Chat.jsx: className={message.senderId === currentUser.id ? 'message own' : 'message'}
+2. added messages that are only images without texts